Tyler Slavin

 Tyler Slavin (born January 29, 1992) is an American former football wide receiver.
 He played college football at Arizona and New Mexico Highlands.

-Early years
+Early life

 Slavin attended Eleanor Roosevelt High School in Eastvale, California, where he graduated in 2010.

 College career

 Arizona Wildcats

 Slavin committed to play for Arizona on December 7, 2009, and enrolled on June 30, 2010.
 Slavin redshirted for his freshman season with the Wildcats.
 Over the next two seasons Slavin appeared in 18 games as a reserve receiver for the Wildcats making 22 receptions for 224 yards and a touchdown.
 In late June 2013 Slavin left the Arizona Wildcats' football program and transferred to New Mexico Highlands, a Division II football program.

 New Mexico Highlands Cowboys

 Slavin sat out his first season at New Mexico Highlands.
 In the second season with Cowboys, Slavin had games with 17 receipts for 225 yards and four touchdowns as well as an outing with 14 receipts for 278 yards and two touchdowns.
 At the end of the season Slavin was honored with the RMAC Offensive Player of the Year award and was named first-team all-conference after making 119 receptions for 1,418 yards and 17 touchdowns.